 Taberna la Tana

 A tiny hidden gem with an impressive amount of wines by the glass.
-Try something local (Granada makes some great wines!) or learn about their wide selection on a tapas and wine tour.
+Try something local (Granada makes some great wines!) and learn about their wide selection.

 Placeta del Agua, 3

 One of the most authentic “old-man bars” in Granada (go in at aperitif time and you’ll understand why we use that term!), this is a must-visit for a drink while in town.
 You have all the standards of an old-fashioned Spanish bar, grumpy waiters and enormous wine barrels included.
 I like to stop here for a drink only (as the tapas leave a lot to be desired).

 See Also: Best Historical Bars in Granada

 The most famous fried fish tapas bar in town, cram in and enjoy a caña (small beer) with a generous free tapa.
 It doesn’t get much better than this!